microsoft/copilot-camp/src/extend-m365-copilot/path-e-lab06-add-auth/trey-research-lab06-END/README.md

 SECRET_STORAGE_ACCOUNT_CONNECTION_STRING=UseDevelopmentStorage=true
 ~~~

 1. OPTIONAL: Copy the files from the **/sampleDocs** folder to OneDrive or SharePoint.
-Add the location of these files in the `file_containers` capability in the declarative copilot (**/appPackage/trey-declarative-copilot.json**).
+Add the location of these files in the `file_containers` capability in the declarative agent (**/appPackage/trey-declarative-copilot.json**).

 ### Running the solution (after each build)